w3guy/old-documentation/docs/install-theme.md

-Installing ProfilePress login, registration, password reset, edit profile form and front-end profile themes is similar to that of WordPress theme.
+Installing ProfilePress login, registration, password reset, edit profile form and front-end profile themes are similar to that of WordPress.

 Click the **Install Theme** ProfilePress menu.